 Myth – Studying abroad is expensive.

-As a result universities provide scholarships to international students so that they can apply for the admission without being burdened with the tuition fees expense.
+As a result, universities provide scholarships to international students so that they can apply for admission without being burdened with the tuition fees expense.
 All this can be pre-planned by checking the university websites and attending virtual webinars organized by the universities for better understanding.
-There are lot of scholarships, fee waivers available depending on the students’ potential.
+There are a lot of scholarships, and fee waivers available depending on the students’ potential.
 Many take loans to study and treat them as an investment for the future.

 Myth – Native language is mandatory.

 Fact: – Language can never be a barrier to studying abroad but will always be an advantage to communicate with local people.
 Most of the universities in the world offer English-taught programs.
 They also provide us with language classes for which we can enroll and benefit.